faizan2786/event-driven-cdc-pipeline/README.md

 A real-time Change Data Capture (CDC) pipeline built with Go, demonstrating event-driven architecture using Kafka, PostgreSQL, and Cassandra.
 This project simulates producing business events, consuming them to update a primary database, and using CDC to keep external systems in sync.

-The system uses `User` and `Order` events to demonstrate how to produce and consume business events, sink data to PostgreSQL, capture database changes via Debezium, and replicate to Cassandra as an external data sink.
+The system uses `User` and `Order` events to demonstrate how to produce and consume business events, sink data to PostgreSQL, capture database changes via Debezium, and sync the change to Cassandra as an external data sink.

 ## Architecture